Why look at patterns in new HIV diagnoses?

 - If the test result is HIV-positive, a second form (known as the Laboratory Enhancement Program form, or LEP form) is sent to the provider who conducted the test in order to collect information that may have been missed on the first form.
-Since 2009, the LEP form has collected information on race/ethnicity and country of birth, data which is not collected on the HIV test requisition.
+Since 2009, the LEP form has collected information on race/ethnicity and country of birth, data which has only been collected on the HIV test requisition since 2018.
 Data from both forms are combined to describe trends in new HIV diagnoses in Ontario.

 - More information on this data can be found here.

 What are some of the strengths of these data and our approach to presenting it?

 - New HIV diagnoses are broken down by the overlapping priority populations outlined in Ontario’s provincial HIV/AIDS strategy.
 Unlike the categories traditionally used to describe new diagnoses (known as exposure categories), these priority populations are not mutually exclusive.
 This means that an HIV diagnosis can be assigned to more than one priority population (if applicable) – an approach which better represents Ontario’s HIV epidemic.

 - Trends in new diagnoses are presented as numbers as well as rates per 100,000 people.
 While the number of diagnoses are influenced by the size of the underlying population, rates take this into account and remove population size as a possible explanatory factor for any observed differences.